 In Duane syndrome, the sixth cranial nerve that controls the lateral rectus muscle (the muscle that rotates the eye out towards the ear) does not develop properly.
 Why the nerve does not develop is not yet understood.
 Thus, the problem is not primarily with the eye muscle itself, but with the nerve that transmits the electrical impulses to the muscle.
 There is also irregular innervation of a branch from the third cranial nerve, which controls the medial rectus muscle (the muscle that rotates the eye toward the nose).
 This is why abnormalities may be found in both left gaze and right gaze.

 Duane syndrome affects girls more often than boys.
-In addition, the left eye is more likely than the right eye to be affected.
+In addition, the left eye is more often involved than the right eye.
 The reason for this is not known.
 Around 20% of Duane syndrome patients have both eyes affected.
 No particular race or ethnic group is more likely to be affected.

 • Strabismus-the eyes may be misaligned and point in different directions at all times